Artscout0/Notes/docs/math/linear-algebra/chapter 1 - sets/Thinking with sets.md

 ## Finite and infinite sets

-There are two sets: finite and infinite ones.
+There are two set types: finite and infinite ones.

 Finite sets are quite nice, as they aren't very abstract.
 You can count the number of elements in the set, and use the set easily.